 You will need two pieces of wool felt, approximately 17 inches wide by 4 inches tall each, and a piece of one inch elastic, about five inches long.
 I bought this gold wool blend felt at JoAnn.
 I like that it is sold by the yard, making it possible to get the necessary dimensions without spending a fortune.

-Start by downloading and printing my royal crown template, or draw your own.
-Cut out the template.
+Start by downloading and printing my Royal Crown Pattern.
+Cut out the pattern.
 Fold one of the pieces of felt in half and trace the template making sure to place the side labeled “fold” on the folded edge.

 Carefully cut out the traced crown front.